Grools/grools-application/README.md

 "Exp_UPA01012";"UPA01012";"EXPERIMENTATION";"T";"";"Exp_UPA01012";"L-aspartate biosynthesis"
 "Exp_UPA01013";"UPA01013";"EXPERIMENTATION";"T";"";"Exp_UPA01013";"L-glutamine biosynthesis"
 ```
+Indeed you can to write directly this file.

+##### Biolog experimentations

-Now you have representated your background knwoledge in GROOLS csv format, you have to convert Biolog experimations observations into GROOLS csv format.
-As Biolog experimentation results are representated with numerical growth values.
-This quantitative growth phenotype data should be first discretized using the [omp](http://bioinformatics.oxfordjournals.org/content/29/14/1823.short) R package with "grofit" aggregation method and weak discretization (-a, -w and -z options of run_opm.R program).
-Observations are discretized to three states: `FALSE` (no growth), `TRUE` (growth), `NA` (growth maybe).
+Biolog experimations observations are representated with numerical growth values.
+That is why this quantitative growth phenotype data should be first discretized to three states `FALSE` (no growth), `TRUE` (growth), `NA` (growth maybe).
+To achieve this, we use the [omp](http://bioinformatics.oxfordjournals.org/content/29/14/1823.short) R package with "grofit" aggregation method and weak discretization (-a, -w and -z options of run_opm.R program).
 Sample of a file after discretization of Biolog numerical values:

 ```csv